Efficient Neural Controlled Differential Equations via Attentive Kernel Smoothing: Method

 This approach essentially treats the system as a block-diagonal ODE~\cite{walker2025structured}, where independent dynamics are solved jointly.
 It leads to the next theorem:

 \begin{theorem}[Parallel Integration Bottleneck] Consider an adaptive ODE solver integrating the block-diagonal system~\eqref{eq:concated_ode} with $\mathbf{Z}(t)$ with a global error tolerance $\delta$.
-The total NFE is strictly governed by the minimum smoothing parameter in the ensemble:
+The total NFE scales jointly with the solver tolerance and the minimum smoothing parameter in the ensemble as:

 \end{theorem}

 This formulation highlights a critical design choice.
 While including heads with very small $h_m$ allows for capturing fine-grained details, it increases the overall computational cost.
 By optimizing $h_m$, our method balances multi-view representation capability with integration speed.
 To justify the use of $M > 1$, we observe that single-head models often fail to capture diverse temporal features, while multiple heads provide robustness through ensemble representations.